kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 The example above will stop the admission of new workloads in the ClusterQueue while allowing the already admitted workloads to finish.
 The `HoldAndDrain` will have a similar effect but, in addition, it will trigger the eviction of the admitted workloads.

-If set to `None` or `spec.stopPolicy` is removed the ClusterQueue will to normal admission behaviour.
+If set to `None` or `spec.stopPolicy` is removed the ClusterQueue will to normal admission behavior.

 ## What's next?